Settings and Functions I First Mastered When Starting to Use Claude Code

 }

-• cleanupPeriodDays (14): Automatically delete old session history after 14 days
+• cleanupPeriodDays (14): Auto-delete old session history after 14 days.

-• spinnerTipsEnabled (false): Turn off tips display during loading (optional)
+• spinnerTipsEnabled (false): Turn off tips display during loading (personal preference).

-This setting allows you to configure whether to install the latest version or the stable version when Claude Code updates.
+This setting allows you to choose whether to install the latest version or the stable version when Claude Code updates.

 "latest": Receive the latest version as soon as it's released (default)